Above the Law (TV series)

-Above the Law is an Australian crime drama television series broadcast on Network Ten from February 2000 to August 2001.
+Above the Law is an Australian crime drama television series broadcast on Network Ten from February to August 2000.

-The show centred around The Metro, an apartment complex with a cafe and community police station on the ground floor, and a penthouse owned by the recently jailed criminal "Vegas" Pete Murray.
+The show centered around The Metro, an apartment complex with a cafe and community police station on the ground floor, and a penthouse owned by the recently jailed criminal "Vegas" Pete Murray.

 The show was cancelled after 30 episodes, with 5 left unaired.